-The BBC’s Tanya Beckett asks global leaders and CEOs how they are reshaping their businesses and sectors following the devastating impact of the pandemic.
-With the environment and sustainability at the top of the global agenda, what new developments and changes in consumer attitudes do their industries expect to see in the future?
+The BBC’s Tanya Beckett and Emma Nelson join the travel industry’s global leaders and CEOs at London’s World Travel Market.
+With the environment and sustainability at the top of the global agenda, what new developments and changes does the travel industry expect to see in the future and how does that vary from region to region, country to country?

 The shipping and logistics industry has been impacted by supply chain issues and is under pressure to cut its emissions to tackle climate change.
 How fast can it transition to green fuel and where are the opportunities for growth?